Jump Around: Use in sports

 At home football games at the University of Wisconsin–Madison, students "Jump Around" to the song between the third and fourth quarters.
 It stirred up fans and players and eventually became a tradition.
 The song's title is displayed on unofficial Wisconsin Badgers clothing and apparel, along with the credit/debit cards of the university's employee/student/alumni credit union.

 Professional wrestlers J. C. Ice and Wolfie D, collectively known as PG-13, used a censored version of the song as their entrance to the rings.

-The song appears in the 1996 golf film Happy Gilmore during a highlights sequence.
+The song appears in the 1996 golf film Happy Gilmore during a highlights sequence, and in Happy Gilmore 2 during a Maxi Golf scene.

 Two time Darts World Champion Gary Anderson from Scotland uses this song as his walk on music.